Transactional vs Marketing Email: What SaaS Founders Need to Know

 - You have engineering resources for integration

-For most startups, start all-in-one and separate later only if needed.
+For most startups, start all-in-one with Sequenzy and separate later only if needed.

 Find your email platform